Captain Marvel (film): Accolades

 The film was recognized with The ReFrame Stamp for hiring people of underrepresented gender identities, and of color.

 Sequel

-The Marvels is scheduled to be released on November 10, 2023, with Nia DaCosta directing and Megan McDonnell writing the script.
+The Marvels was released on November 10, 2023, with Nia DaCosta directing and Megan McDonnell writing the script.
 Larson reprises her role, and is joined by Iman Vellani as Kamala Khan / Ms. Marvel and Teyonah Parris as a grown-up Monica Rambeau, both reprising their roles from Disney+ series.
 Zawe Ashton appears as the villain.